thred/wolfgangsee-pegel/README.md

 # Wolfgangsee Pegel

-Collects data from a webpage.
+Collects simple data from a webpage and stores it to a file.

+This is a sample project for working with Node, TypeScript and a Raspberry Pi.
+The `doc` directory contains a [tutorial to create similar projects](doc/tutorial.md).

 ## Execute

 ### Prequisits

 * [Node.js](https://nodejs.org/en/) for your OS.
+* Install necessary dependencies with: `npm install`.

 ## Develoment